-Staying active is one of the cornerstones of managing your diabetes, because the list of benefits for people with diabetes is long.
-Physical activity can:3
+Staying active is one of the cornerstones of managing your diabetes because the list of benefits for people living with diabetes is long.
+Physical activity can:

-- Improves cardiovascular health, and quality of sleep
+- Improve cardiovascular health and quality of sleep.

-- Reduces obesity, joint pain, and coronary artery disease
+- Reduce obesity, joint pain and coronary artery disease.

-- Prevents osteoporosis and delays the onset of dementia
+- Prevent osteoporosis and delay the onset of dementia.

-- Increases energy, quality of life, and self-esteem
+- Increase energy, quality of life and self-esteem.

-Talk to your doctor or pharmacist about what type of activity is right for you, and get moving at least once a day.
+Talk to your doctor or your pharmacist about what type of activity is right for you and get moving at least once a day.

 Be patient with yourself

 Not every day is going to be perfect.
-In fact, you can eat and exercise exactly the same for 2 days in a row, and have very different blood sugar test results over the 2 days.
-Be patient with yourself, adapt any changes in your routine into your life, and keep moving forward if you hit any bumps in the road while managing your diabetes.
+In fact, you can eat and exercise exactly the same way two days in a row and have different results.
+Be patient with yourself, adapt any changes in your routine into your life and keep moving forward even if you hit any bumps in the road while managing your diabetes.

-It’s also important that you don’t compare your diabetes to other people’s diabetes.
-Everyone has a unique diagnosis story.
-People respond differently to exercise.
+It’s also important that you don’t compare your experience with diabetes to others because everyone has a unique diagnosis story and people respond differently to exercise.
 Other issues like gluten sensitivity or a heart condition impact one’s self-management plan.
-Simply put, it’s illogical to look at someone else’s life with diabetes and compare it to your own.
+In brief, it’s illogical to look at someone else’s life with diabetes and compare it to your own.
 Seek out what works for you and continue to learn.